Procalcitonin (PCT) is a marker for bacterial infection and sepsis. PCT levels elevate during systemic bacterial infection and sepsis.

 PCT can also improve laboratory workflow as it can be run on a primary chemistry analyzer and eliminate the need for sample splitting.

 Stanbio Chemistry also provide controls and calibrator sets for PCT.
-The full range can be viewed here.
+View full range.

 |Methodology||Key Features||Contents||Reference No.|

 |Latex enhanced immunoturbidimetric||Ready-to-use liquid reagents